History of Toothbrushes

 History of Toothpastes

 Until after 1945, toothpastes contained soap.
-After that time, soap was replaced by other ingredients to make the paste into a smooth paste or emulsion - such as sodium lauryl sulphate,a common ingredient of present-day toothpaste.
+After that time, soap was replaced by other ingredients to make the paste into a smooth paste or emulsion - such as sodium lauryl sulphate, a common ingredient in present-day toothpaste.

-Toothpastes today typically contain fluoride, colouring, flavouring, sweetener, as well as ingredients that make the toothpaste and its foam smooth and to keep it moist.
+Toothpastes today typically contain fluoride, colouring, flavouring, sweetener, as well as ingredients that make the toothpaste a smooth paste, foam and stay moist.
 Toothpaste in tubes is used throughout the world and has been a very successful invention.